What is the Wellness Division?

 Any competitor who appears to be disoriented, light-headed or experiences undue cramping will not be permitted to compete.

-Junior and Masters
+Junior & Masters

-Athlete Registration/Weigh-Ins
+Athlete Check-Ins/Weigh-Ins

 Please note: Any competitor who does not make weight will be given a maximum of 30 minutes in which to do so.
 If, for whatever reason, the competitor does not return within thirty minutes, he or she will be eliminated from the competition.
 The onus is on the competitor to return within the deadline; the CPA is under no obligation to issue time warnings or to track down the competitor.